 If you need to break a task down further, try subtasks.
 These are just like tasks but are housed under a parent task and can be assigned to different people and given their own unique due dates.
 This is great for people who like to split a job into smaller, more manageable parts, or want to assign the same task to multiple people.

-Unlimited Public and Private Projects
+Unlimited Public Projects

 In Flow, Projects are how you’ll organize your team’s work.
 All the tasks we discussed earlier?
 They live inside Projects.
 This makes it really easy to group related tasks together, and add a description of what the work captured in the tasks is building towards.
 For example, if you had a Content Calendar project, you’d add Tasks that pertain to Content: blog writing, Twitter posts, Facebook updates, etc.